Green Bay Packers vs. Washington Football Team NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Over/under insights

-- Green Bay and its opponents have combined for 49 points -- this matchup's point total -- just twice this year.
+- Green Bay and its opponents have scored at least 49 points -- this matchup's over/under -- just two times this season.

-- Washington has combined with its opponents to score more than 49 points in four of six games this season.

-- Sunday's total is 2.3 points higher than the combined 46.7 PPG average of the two teams.
+- The combined points per game average of the two teams, 46.7, is 2.3 points fewer than Sunday's over/under.

-- The 53.7 points per game these two squads have allowed their opponents to score this season are 4.7 more than the 49 over/under in this contest.
+- These two squads surrender a combined 53.7 points per game, 4.7 more than this contest's over/under.

-- Packers games have an average total of 48.2 points this season, 0.8 fewer than Sunday's over/under.

-- The 49 total in this game is 2.7 points higher than the 46.3 average total in Football Team games this season.
+- The average total in Packers games this season is 48.2, 0.8 points fewer than Sunday's over/under of 49.

 Packers stats and trends